Genivia/ugrep/README.md

                   --include-dir='glob' and --exclude-dir='glob'.
 A leading `/'
                   matches the working directory.
 Option --iglob performs case-insensitive name matching.
-This option may be repeated and may be combined with options -M, -O and -t to expand searches.
-                  See `ugrep --help globs' and `man ugrep' section GLOBBING for details.
+This option may be repeated and may be combined with options -M, -O and -t.
+For more details, see `ugrep --help globs' and `man ugrep' section GLOBBING for details.

            --glob-ignore-case
                   Perform case-insensitive glob matching in general.